 Before you try to stop punishing yourself, let’s dig into why we self-punish in the first place.

 First, many people punish themselves for past mistakes.
 They internalize things that happened in the past and avoid experiencing that pain again in many different ways.
-That might mean avoiding doing work others could judge, not making the “right” kind of progress, or failing at something important.
+That might mean avoiding doing work others could judge, not making the “right” progress, or failing at something important.
 This is the mind trying to protect us from pain, but it can sabotage healthy and productive activities.

 If we experience enough negative feedback or failure, it starts to feel like we’re the problem—that we should be punished for our problems.
-This isn’t usually the case, but many people start self-punishing for this reason—and then feel worse as a result.
+This isn’t usually the case, but many people start self-punishing for this reason—and then feel worse.
 Self-esteem and confidence can take a hit, and people can become isolated after spiralling into a pattern of self-punishment.
 It’s common for people to think they “deserve” to suffer or that suffering will bring about positive changes and enlightenment.
 Unfortunately, this is the opposite of what happens.

 How to stop destructive self-punishment